Is child sex trafficking happening in the United States?

 What makes a child vulnerable to child sex trafficking?

 Age.
 Age is the primary factor of vulnerability.
 Pre-teen or adolescent girls are more susceptible to the calculated advances, deception, and manipulation tactics used by traffickers/pimps – no youth is exempt from falling prey to these tactics.
-Traffickers target locations youth frequent such as schools, malls, parks, bus stops, shelters and group homes.
-Runaway or homeless youth as well as those with a history of physical and sexual abuse have an increased risk of being trafficked.
+Traffickers target locations youth frequent such as social media sites, schools, malls, parks, bus stops, shelters and group homes.
+Runaway or homeless youth as well as those with a history of physical and sexual abuse may have an increased risk of being trafficked.

 What is the difference between a trafficker and a pimp?

 Nothing.
 A pimp is another name for a trafficker.
 A pimp or trafficker is anyone who profits from the commercial sexual exploitation of a minor.

 The buyers of sex from juveniles can be anyone – professionals, students, tourists, military personnel, a family member.
 Because buyers often pay in cash and may interact with a victim for as little as five minutes, buyers are increasingly difficult to identify.
 To view information about buyers in your state, visit www.demandingjustice.org.

 Viewing pornography may be a solo act; however, the production of the material and the social and relational consequences of the behavior extends far past the individual.
 Children and adults endure brutal rape and abuse at the hands of pornographers and may require years of specialized therapy to heal from the intense trauma inflicted on them.
 The effects of pornography can skew the viewer’s perception of healthy sexual behavior and boundaries, impacting the viewer’s personal relationship with a spouse or significant other.
 Trafficked women and children may face an increased risk of violence or degradation due to the normalization of deviant sex acts propagated through pornography.